SuneetPatil/Alexa-Bangalore-Meetup-Oct2018/1.LaunchRequest/README.md

     3. Click "Build Model".

 ## For Developing Lambda function using AWS
-1.  **Go to http://aws.amazon.com and sign in to the console.** If you don't already have an account, you will need to create one.
+1.  **[sign in](http://aws.amazon.com)** to the console.
+If you don't already have an account, you will need to create one.
 [If you don't have an AWS account, check out this quick walkthrough for setting it up](https://github.com/alexa/alexa-cookbook/tree/master/aws/set-up-aws.md).

     [![Developer Console](https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/general/2-1-sign-in-to-the-console._TTH_.png)](https://console.aws.amazon.com/console/home)